-- 12. (1) Whenever the Speaker of a House of Parliament is of the opinion that an amendment to the Standing Orders of one House is likely to substantially alter the orderly conduct of the business or affairs between the Houses of Parliament, the Speaker shall, jointly with the Speaker of the other House, cause the respective committees dealing with the matters related to Standing Orders to jointly consider the amendments and to propose a version of the amendments that is agreeable to both Houses and report to the respective Houses. - (2) Paragraph (6) of Rule 9 (Joint Committees of Parliament) to these Orders will apply to voting in joint meetings of the Committee. - (3) The Committees under paragraph (3) shall submit a report to respective Houses of Parliament.
+- 12. (1) Whenever the Speaker of a House of Parliament is of the opinion that an amendment to the Standing Orders of one House is likely to substantially alter the orderly conduct of the business or affairs between the Houses of Parliament, the Speaker shall, jointly with the Speaker of the other House, cause the respective committees dealing with the matters related to Standing Orders to jointly consider the amendments and to propose a version of the amendments that is agreeable to both Houses and report to the respective Houses. - (2) Paragraph (6) of Rule 9 (Joint Committees of Parliament) to these Orders will apply to voting in joint meetings of the Committee - (3) The Committees under paragraph (3) shall submit a report to respective Houses of Parliament.

-FIFTH SCHEDULE FORM OF NOMINATION PAPER
+FIFTH SCHEDULE

-(Standing Order 179(4))
+[Standing Order 179(4)]

-Election of the Chairperson/Vice-Ch the Committee of a Assembly to be held on the do 20 nairperson of the National ay of
+Election of the Chairperson/Vice Committee of the National Asser of 20

-We, the undersigned, being Members nominated to serve in the of the National Assembly no undermentioned person as a candidate as Chairperson/Vice-Chairperson of that the election.
-Committee minate the for election
+We, the undersigned, being Me to serve in the Com nominate the undermentioned per Chairperson/Vice-Chairperson of to (1) Particulars of Candidate. nmittee of the National Assembly rson as a candidate for election as

-(1) Particulars of Candidate.

 Name in Full

 National Identity Card/Passport No.

 Sex

 Physical Address

 Political Party

 Telephone No.

 (2) Particulars of Proposer.

 Name in Full

 National Identity Card/Passport No.

 Sex

 Physical Address

 Political Party

 Telephone No.

 Signature

 (3) Particulars of Seconder.

 Name in Full

-National Identity Card/Passport No.
+National Identity Card/ Passport No.

 Sex

 Physical Address

 Political Party

 Telephone No.

-And I, the aforesaid

-do hereby consent to my nomination as a candidate for election as Chairperson/Vice-Chairperson of the
+And I, the aforesaidconsent to my nomination as a can Vice-Chairperson of theNational Assembly. didate for election as Chairperson/

-Committee o of the National

-Assembly.

-Signature of Can didate.
+Signature of Candidate.

-Dated this day of 20 .
+Dated this day of 20